Probability on graphs and lattices (Oxford MT2019 SC9)

-This is an assigned title.
-This year’s course will be Random graphs and related topics.
+This was an assigned title.
+The actual title is Random graphs and related topics.
 It is organised by the Faculty of Industrial Engineering, in which I am a postdoc.
 The content will be presented in a mathematical style, but the course is open to all students from all departments.

 Summary, exercises and written assignment is here.
 Posts on this blog about individual lectures:

 - Lecture 1: Introduction to random graphs

 - Lecture 4: Exploration processes, and the hitting time theorem

 - Lecture 7: The giant component

 - Lecture 8: Component sizes in the critical window

 Logistics: Lectures are 9.30 – 11.10 on Tuesday mornings, including a short break and time for questions.
 Venue is room 527 in the Bloomfield Building of Industrial Engineering.
 The first lecture is October 23rd, and the last lecture is January 22nd.